getsolus/solus-appstream-data/README.md

 If you have ssh access to the teaparty repo server (you have if you've done a sync), you can regenerate the appstream data directly from there without the need to clone the binary repo first.

-1. SSH into teaparty and clone this repository, `git clone https://github.com/getsolus/solus-appstream-data.git`
+1. SSH into teaparty and go to `/srv/appstream-data` which is a shared directory of this repository.

 2. Run `./do_stream_teaparty.sh` to actually generate the appstream data.
 Try to choose a quiet time when the server isn't under much load.